 What's the sustainability attribute?

-How will the attribute be used?
+How is the attribute used?

-How will I make the attribute permanent for my course?
+If my course has the provisional sustainability attribute, how will I make the attribute permanent for my course?

 What are the options for course learning outcomes to keep the sustainability attribute?